SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 SharePoint creates the site and you're able to see its progress.
 After the site is created, you can browse to your site collection by selecting **Finish** & entering the URL of the new site.

+> [!NOTE]
+> In this case, we are creating a new group associated team site with modern user interface experience.
+You could just as well create a *communication site* to be used as your test site collection supporting your development.

+> [!NOTE]
+> You can potentially use same tenant for developing SharePoint Framework experiences, especially for initial development experiences.
+We do however recommend to use isolated developer tenants for each of the developers for best isolated developer experience.

 ## SharePoint Workbench

 SharePoint Workbench is a developer design surface that enables you to quickly preview and test web parts without deploying them in SharePoint.
 SharePoint Framework developer toolchain contains a version of the Workbench that works locally and helps you quickly test and validate solutions that you're building.